 This Scripture comes from the Paul, who is defending his call to be an apostle, and yet admitting his ever-present need for Christ’s strength.
 What an example for us.

 It’s a revolutionary truth the works opposite of our mind – that acknowledging our weakness leads to godly strength – but it is so freeing!
 The pressure is not on us, it’s on our all-powerful and perfect Lord.

 He is more than ready and able to be our Helper.
 His sustaining grace has no bounds.
 He has enabled you to bring new life into the world, and He will enable you to care for it by His Spirit.

 Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.

-This often quoted Scripture is especially relevant in the postpartum season.
+This often quoted Scripture is very relevant in the postpartum season.

 Whether we’re seeking tips for breastfeeding, concerned about our baby’s spit-up, or desperately searching for hacks on stopping colic, our bundle of joy can quickly turn into one of anxiety if we allow it.

 The temptation to constantly google and peruse mommy forums is enticing.
 While these resources can at times be informative, they can also instill paranoia, make parenting idols, and build frustration when diagnoses or solutions fail.

 God says that worry is a sin in Matthew 6, and He frequently commands us to trust Him in His Word.

 Do not fall into the tantalizing trap of relying on the world wide web, or listen to the lie that everything about the baby is in your control.